DiegoFE94/BVML/README.md

   - check\_sps: This function has as input a dataframe whose columns correspond to the selected species and rows correspond to the samples.
-This function checks that all the required species are present in the dataframe.
-It also checks that the species are in the correct format.
+This function checks that all the required species are present in the dataframe and that they are in the correct format.
+    Also try to put the species names in the required format.

   - normdataset: This function has as input a dataframe whose columns correspond to the selected species and rows correspond to the